jalapeno/SRv6_dCloud_Lab/lab_5/lab_5-guide2.md

 2. Enable developers to quickly and easily build network control or SDN Apps that client applications may use achieve goal #1

-In Part 2 we will use the Jalapeno SRv6 client to program SRv6 routes on the Amsterdam and Rome VMs, thus enabling the hosts or their workloads to the direct control that we've been discussing.
+In Part 2 we will use the **srctl** command line tool to program SRv6 routes on the Amsterdam and Rome VMs, thus enabling the hosts or their workloads to the direct control that we've been discussing.

 ## Contents
 - [Lab 5 Part 2: Host-Based SRv6](#lab-5-part-2-host-based-srv6)